Riding in the Bow Valley

 Biking in Canmore

-There are some superb cross country rides in the mountains and valleys south and east of Canmore.
-These are described in Doug’s guidebook and include Goat Creek, Rundle Riverside, Mount Shark to Goat Creek, Skogan Pass, Jewell Pass, and Prairieview.
+There are some superb cross rides in the mountains and valleys south and east of Canmore.

 Access to trails in the immediate vicinity of Canmore has become very controversial with competition between recreationalists, developers, and the need to set aside land for wildlife conservation.
 As a result some trails are being closed and the trail network is beginning to become more formalized.
 This trend will likely continue over the next few years.
 The result will be a network of formal trails and some no-go zones.
 Respecting the no-go areas that are closed for wildlife is very important.
 There are lots of opportunities to work with the BVMBA to increase riding opportunities in the Canmore area.
-There is very little in the way of freeride and downhill opportunities – these activities are not supported by local land managers.
-What trails exist fall into the category of secret trails.
-Seek out local knowledge.
+There is very little in the way of freeride and downhill opportunities – these activities are not widely supported by local land managers though some opportunity does exist at the Nordic Centre for freeride biking.

 Responsible riding is the order of the day given the limited number of good trails.
 Some trails are showing classic signs of over-use including shortcuts, trail widening, skidded out corners and eroded steeps.
 Please follow the IMBA Rules of the Trail.
 Particularly frustrating is the effort by some riders to remove every technical obstacle from every trail.
 Select trails that match your ability, if a technical trail feature is too difficult for you please just walk past it and continue on your way.